Cum non solum: Reply from Güyük Khan to Pope Innocent IV

+"We, by the power of the eternal heaven, Khan of the great Ulus, Our command."

-Güyük, who had little understanding of faraway Europe or the Pope's significance in it, other than that the Pope was sending a message from an area that the Mongols had not yet conquered, replied to the Pope's letter with a fairly typical Mongol demand for the Pope's submission, and a visit from the rulers of the West in homage to Mongol power:
+The letter sent by Güyük, who had little understanding of faraway Europe or the Pope's significance in it, other than that the Pope was sending a message from an area that the Mongols had not yet conquered, demanded the Pope's submission, and a visit from the rulers of the West in homage to Mongol power:

 "You must say with a sincere heart: "We will be your subjects; we will give you our strength".
 You must in person come with your kings, all together, without exception, to render us service and pay us homage.
 Only then will we acknowledge your submission.
 And if you do not follow the order of God, and go against our orders, we will know you as our enemy."

 — Letter from Güyük to Pope Innocent IV, 1246.